[All information correct at the time of writing. For the most up-to-date information on travel to the USA, please visit our Help Centre.]

-It’s been a long 20 months since the US shut its borders to the world.
-But now it’s time to get excited again, as the States is finally welcoming fully vaccinated travellers back!
+The States are finally welcoming fully vaccinated travellers back post-pandemic!
 Best of all, we’ve already been across the pond to work out what’s changed, and what’s not, so you can plan your all-American holiday with all the facts at your fingertips.
 From crucial know before you go information, to in-destination tips and post-trip requirements, our expert Alex covers everything you need to know:

 New York City from SUMMIT - (image: Alexandra Cronin)